AdrianKuriata/laravel-nuxt-boilerplate/README.md

-Certainly!
-Here's the documentation for the "Laravel Nuxt Boilerplate" application in English:

 # Laravel Nuxt Boilerplate Documentation

 The documentation for the "Laravel Nuxt Boilerplate" application allows you to quickly start a new project using Nuxt 3 as the frontend layer and Laravel as the backend layer.